Genuine OEM Turbos for Diesel Pickups

 OEM replacement turbo options for Ford Super Duty and PowerStroke diesel pickup applications.

-- Buyer types: repair shops, fleets, farms, municipalities, diesel owners
+- Built for repair shops, fleets, farms, and DIY diesel owners

-- Best practice: verify generation, engine, actuator style, and turbo part number
+- Confirm generation, engine, actuator style, and part number

 Duramax Turbos